 One of the most important but underachieved requirements of diet and weight training over 50 is: stay hydrated!
 Drinking enough water is important, especially as we age, that gets overlooked.
 Depending on the climate you live in, if it’s warm and dry, 6-8 glasses a day is essential.

-Entering your 50's and taking up weight training will be one of the smartest and beneficial investments you can give to yourself athletically.
+Entering your 50's and taking up weight training will be one of the most rewarding and beneficial investments you can give to yourself athletically.
 That may sound a little heavy-handed, but honestly, it is true!

 I can safely say I have tried many different sports and exercise programs over the many decades of being involved in fitness.
 But, nothing helps to build, rejuvenate and replace the effects of aging, like that of weight training.
 Can I explain it all in one article... probably not.